worflor/woflo-petsplus-mod/README.md

 If your pet dies, it will drop all its items and be gone for good.
 Your tribute items are lost and all pet experience is lost.
 You will need to invest in a new pet.

 ## Moods and Emotion
-Unfortunately your pet has gained feelings.
-Behind the scenes, 30 emotions influence your pet's overall mood.
+Unfortunately, your pet has gained feelings.
+Behind the scenes, **30 emotions** influence your pet's overall mood.
 Various events and triggers cause these emotional weights to shift and combine, creating your pet's current **mood state**.
 ### Core Moods
 1. **Happy** [joyful]
-2. **Playful** [energetic]
+2. **Playful** [energetic fun]
 3. **Curious** [exploring]
 4. **Bonded** [attached]
 5. **Calm** [peaceful]